raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 }
 ```

-Although it consumes its elements from the left, thanks to the recursive call, it applies them from the right.
+Although it consumes its elements from the left, thanks to the recursive call, it associates them from the right.
 Let's check its behaviour:

 ```javascript
 const pipeline = (...fns) => foldr(fns, compose2);